-Next we’ll hop over the border to neighboring county Carlow.
+Next, we’ll hop over the border to neighbouring county Carlow.
 The Delta Sensory Gardens have been voted the number one attraction in county Carlow and for very good reason.
 16 interconnected gardens offer a feast for all the senses and a wealth of stunning sculptural water features.
 No matter what the season, there’s always a stunning display to enjoy so whether it’s the spring show of daffodils and tulips or the breathtaking colors of autumn, a visit here is truly unforgettable.

 4. Garnish Island Gardens